Family members, neighbors react to homicide-suicide in Fort Wayne

-FORT WAYNE, Ind. –Kayla Morgan was very emotional after hearing the news that her brother, 20-year-old Keshaun Hunter, was one of the two people found dead inside an apartment Thursday morning off Cheviot Drive.
+FORT WAYNE, Ind.
+(WANE) – Kayla Morgan was very emotional after hearing the news that her brother, 20-year-old Keshaun Hunter, was one of the two people found dead inside an apartment Thursday morning off Cheviot Drive.

 “I just don’t really understand why, really I don’t,” Morgan said.